-Included in your ticket is a reservation for one of the restaurants located in the Galleria: Ristorante Pavarotti, Enoteca Duomo 21, Pizzeria I 12 Gatti and Duomo 21 Terrace Restaurant & Lounge, and a welcome drink.
+We Include a reservation for one of the restaurants present in the Gallery: Ristorante Pavarotti, Enoteca Duomo 21, Pizzeria I 12 Gatti and Duomo 21 Terrace Restaurant & Lounge, and a welcome drink.

 - Visitors are not allowed to stay in the Highline Galleria for a period of time longer than the one indicated by site staff